-Both live-in care and hourly care are designed to improve quality of life for elderly people living at home, the standout difference between the two services is the length of time a carer will spend with you at your home.
+Both live-in care and hourly care are designed to improve quality of life for older people living at home.
+The biggest difference between the two services is the length of time a carer will spend with you at home.

-The importance of the social aspect of home care shouldn’t be overlooked, in the United Kingdom more than half of over 75-year-olds live alone, many of these individuals report having feelings of loneliness and isolation.
-Research into elderly social isolation identified a link between feelings of loneliness and increased risk of serious health conditions such as heart disease, stroke and high blood pressure.
-Ensuring a person’s social needs are equally tended to as well as their physical health is significant for overall wellbeing.
+The importance of the social aspect of home care shouldn’t be overlooked, in the United Kingdom more than half of over 75s live alone many report having feelings of loneliness and isolation.
+Research into elderly social isolation identified a link between feelings of loneliness and increased risk of serious health conditions like heart disease, stroke and high blood pressure.
+Ensuring a person’s social needs are equally tended to as well as their physical health, is vital for overall wellbeing.

-Losing independence is a common concern for people looking for care, the worry of giving up self-determination, choice and control is often a driving factor behind the selection of care at home services instead of residential care homes.
+Losing independence is a common concern for people looking for care.
+The worry of giving up self-determination, choice and control is often a factor behind the selection of care at home services instead of residential care homes.

 Freedom & Choice

-As many as 600,000 elderly people are said to leave the house only once per week or less, given the choice most would prefer to be out and about more often.
+As many as 600,000 older people leave the house only once per week or less, and given the choice most would prefer to be out and about more often.